Babingley

-Babingley is a village and former civil parish, now in the parish of Sandringham, in the King's Lynn and West Norfolk district, in the county of Norfolk, England, about 1 mi northwest of Castle Rising and 5+1/2 mi north-north-east of King's Lynn.
+Babingley is a hamlet and former civil parish, now in the parish of Sandringham, in the King's Lynn and West Norfolk district, in the county of Norfolk, England, about 1 mi northwest of Castle Rising and 5+1/2 mi north-north-east of King's Lynn.
 In 1931 the parish had a population of 91.
 On 1 April 1935 the parish was abolished and merged with Sandringham.

 The place-name 'Babingley' is first attested in the Domesday Book of 1086, where it appears as Babinghelea.
 The name means 'the clearing of Babba's people'.

 The modern village is a small group of houses along the A149 road linking King's Lynn and Hunstanton.
 The site of the abandoned village is in fields west of the main road, marked by the ruin of St Felix's parish church.

 Saint Felix

 Babingley is said to be where St Felix of Burgundy, Apostle to the East Angles, landed in Britain in about AD 615.
 The Wuffingas, the East Anglian royal family, invited Felix to evangelise their kingdom.
 Babingley is remote from the former royal capital at Rendlesham, but Felix is said to have arrived here via the River Babingley after his ship took shelter from a violent storm.
 He made his way to Canterbury where Honorius, Archbishop of Canterbury, ordained him as a bishop at the request of King Sigebert of East Anglia in about 630.
-St Felix made his cathedral on the other side of the kingdom at Dummoc, the modern Walton.
+St Felix made his cathedral on the other side of the kingdom at Dommoc, possibly the modern Walton.

 A legend claims that Felix was shipwrecked on the River Babingley but a colony of beavers saved him from drowning, so in gratitude Felix consecrated the chief beaver as a bishop.
 The village sign records the legend, showing a beaver wearing a bishop's mitre, ministering to other beavers.